chef-boneyard/delivery-cluster/README.md

 You have to provide:

-1. Ip address for all your machine resources
+1. Ip address or Hostname for all your machine resources.
 2. Username
 3. Either `key_file` or `password`